apiato/documentation/docs/features/admin-dashboard.md

 - [How it works](#how-it-works)
 - [Change default Admin credentials](#change-default-admin-credentials)

 *Apiato does not recommend serving HTML pages.
-Instead you should build your own Frontend App completely isolated from the Backend code.*
+Instead, you should build your own Frontend App completely isolated from the Backend code.*

 ## The provided Admin route {#the-provided-admin-route}